WhatsApp marketing: Best practices and strategies for 2024

 2. Define your WhatsApp opt-in strategy

 Opt-ins must be collected before you message a customer using WhatsApp.
-Which means, in every case, the customer has to be the one to initiate a WhatsApp conversation with a brand.
+If a customer completes a consent form, or if they initiate the conversation, you have collected their opt-in for receiving messages over WhatsApp.
 The business is responsible for storing opt-ins (aka customer consent to receive messages from your brand).

 When collecting opt-ins, you must: